 |Telephone:||+44 (0) 1224 262898|

-Dr Goua is the academic strategic lead biomedical science at the School of Pharmacy and Life Sciences.
+Dr Goua is the academic strategic lead for biological science at the School of Pharmacy and Life Sciences.

 Her key research interests include the effects of nutrients, natural product extracts and novel compounds on cardiovascular disease (atherosclerosis) and cancer.
 She mainly lectures on subjects related to molecular and cellular biology.